tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-visualization/grammar-of-graphics-ggplot2.md

 In this example, the first `geom_point() ` layer uses the global aesthetic defined in ggplot(), coloring points by the class variable.
 However, when the second geom_point() layer is added with color = "red", it overwrites the color for all points, making them red, regardless of their class.

 {{% /example %}}

-This demonstrates the pitfall: Even though the color was set globally to map to class, specifying a different color in the geom_point() layer overwrites this setting.
-It's a common mistake to expect the global aesthetic to persist through all layers, but each layer's aesthetics are independent unless specified otherwise.

 ### Best Practices for Layering Aesthetics
 To effectively use layering in ggplot2: